This page is to help with some of the confusion and issues you may have with common questions around here.

 T=tbsp=tablespoon (3t = 1 T)

-This is not a low sodium or even a health food blog.
+This is not low sodium or even a health food blog.
 But a few general comments.

-Most recipes will still taste fairly good with the salt cut in half.
-The exception is baked goods where you can cut it down a bit usually but even that is more noticeable.
+Most recipes will still taste pretty good, even with the salt cut in half.
+The exception is baked goods, where you can usually cut it down a bit, but even that is more noticeable.

 All recipes on this blog have nutritional estimates.
-With salt, if it says "salt”, it is table salt.
-If it say Kosher salt, it will be Morton Kosher salt or the equivalent of Diamond Crystal Kosher salt.
+With salt, if it says "salt," it is table salt.
+If it says Kosher salt, it will be Diamond Crystal Kosher salt or the equivalent of Morton Kosher salt.

 If the recipe says "to taste" for the amount of salt, it is my estimate of average usage.

-1 teaspoon table salt = 1 1/4 teaspoon Morton kosher salt = 2 teaspoon Diamond Crystal kosher salt
+1 teaspoon table salt = 1 ¼ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt

-If a recipe called for Kosher or coarse salt, it is using Morton as a reference.
-I usually buy Diamond Crystal and adjust accordingly.
+If a recipe calls for Kosher or coarse salt, it uses Diamond Crystal as a reference.
+I usually buy Diamond Crystal, but Morton is more common.

-Also, things like sea salt etc. usually are in the Morton salt range.
+Also, things like sea salt are usually in the Morton salt range.

-If you don't have convection, usually add 25 degrees for a conventional oven.
-If the temperature is high say 425, I would add a few minutes to the cooking time instead.
-Remember you are cooking to a final temperature usually NOT A TIME.
+If you don't have convection, usually add 25° for a conventional oven or add a few minutes to the cooking time instead.
+Remember you are cooking to a final temperature, usually NOT A TIME.

-Baking: Basically, don’t play with the temperature of things like cookies and cake.
+Baking: Don't play with the temperature of things like cookies and cake.